 |Very Good (740-799)||$1,419.74|

-Typical Car Insurance Costs for High-Risk Drivers in Georgia
+Average Auto Insurance Costs for High-Risk Motorists in Georgia

-If you’re discovered to be to be at fault for an accident or convicted of a driving violation, your insurance premiums are going to grow.
-The more offenses you accumulate, the more costly your car insurance policy gets.
+If you’re determined to be to be at fault for an accident or found guilty of a driving violation, your car insurance rates are going to climb.
+The more violations you amass, the more costly your car insurance policy gets.

-In Georgia, your first minor at-fault accident leads to a penalty of $813.03 annually in auto insurance payments.
-A DWI — one of the most serious driving violations — will grow your insurance rates in Georgia by an average of $713.27.
+In Georgia, your first minor at-fault crash will lead to an extra $813.03 each year in auto insurance premiums.
+A DUI or DWI — thought of as one of the most grave driving offenses — can boost your annual insurance expenditure in Georgia by an average of $713.27.

 |At-Fault Accident (<$1,000)||$2,200.87|